Guiyang Metro: Line 1

 Line 1 was approved for construction on 6 May 2013, and approved for plan in 2006.
 The line goes through Guanshanhu, Yunyan, Nanming and Huaxi Districts.
 The line twice crosses Nanming River and connects the downtown area with a number of outlying districts.
 The line depots are Xiaohe Depot and Guanshanhu Depot.
-The railway electrification system are overhead line and third rail.
+The railway electrification system uses an overhead line.
 Line 1 runs northwest to south.

 Line 2

 Line 2 is 40.6 km with 32 stations, including 30 underground stations and 2 elevated stations.
 Line 2 runs north to southeast.
 It opened on April 28, 2021.